Complete Guide To Strokers

 You could call sleeves and pocket pussies masturbators and you wouldn't be wrong, but masturbators tend to describe penis toys with a bit more substance and weight.
 These toys are often bigger, heavier, and more expensive than your average sleeve, and come with some very pleasurable bells and whistles.

 What do masturbators look like?

-Masturbators typically have some decent structure in the form of hard casing or a firmer silicone exterior.
+Masturbators typically have some structure in the form of a hard casing or firmer silicone exterior.
 These toys are meant to last longer than a garden-variety sleeve, and often have a solid shell and internal electronic parts.
 A masturbator might be round or cylindrical, open or closed at the ends, flip open or stay closed.

 What are masturbators made from?